Kvenland: Hversu Noregr byggdist and Orkneyinga saga

+Orkneyinga saga contains a description of Nór traveling from Kvenland to Norway.
 This is how Nór started his journey to Norway:

 But Nor, his brother, waited until snow lay on the moors so he could travel on skis.
 He went out from Kvenland and skirted the Gulf, and came to that place inhabited by the men called Sami (Lapps); that is beyond Finnmark.

 Having traveled for a while, Nór was still "beyond Finnmark."
 After a brief fight with the Lapps, Nór continued:

 But Nor went thence westward to the Kjolen Mountains and for a long time they knew nothing of men, but shot beasts and birds to feed to themselves, until they came to a place where the rivers flowed west of the mountains. — Then he went up along the valleys that run south of the fjord.
 That fjord is now called Trondheim.

-Starting somewhere on the eastern coast of the Gulf of Bothnia, Nór had either gone all the way up and around the Gulf, or skied across; it was winter, and the gulf might have been frozen.
 Nór ended up attacking the area around Trondheim in central Norway and later the lake district in the south, conquering the country and uniting it under his rule.
 There is no mention of Kvenland after that.
 Again only a handful of words are devoted to Kvenland, mainly telling where it was.

 Nór's journey from Kvenland to Norway is missing from Hversu, which in fact does not even mention that Nór came from Kvenland at all, only stating: "Norr had great battles west of the Keel".
 The journey may have been lifted from some other context and added to Orkneyinga saga in a later phase by an unknown author who wanted to make the saga more adventurous.

+Whether Fornjót and his immediate descendants were actual historical people has been debated.
+Kyösti Julku notes that no geographical errors have been found in the descriptions of the Orkneyinga Saga.
+He asks why therefore the people described in the account should be considered not to have existed.